Eric Haase Player Props: Tigers vs. Guardians

 - Haase is batting .194 with two doubles and two walks.

-- Haase has had a base hit in six of 10 games this year, and multiple hits once.
+- In six of 10 games this season, Haase has picked up at least one hit, including one game with multiple hits.

-- In 10 games played this season, he has not hit a home run.
+- He has not hit a home run in his 10 games this season.

 - He has not scored a run this year.